-Due to the large volume of customers, Passport Services must often close early in the morning.
-To increase your chances of being seen the same day, we strongly recommend arriving prior to our office opening.
+Due to large volumes of customers, Passport Services often has to close early.
+To increase your chances of being served, we strongly recommend arriving prior to our office opening.
+For Monday, January 30th, we will be accepting a maximum of 40 applications.
 Thank you.

 Applicants and their parent(s) must be present to apply for a U.S. passport.
 Passports for applicants age 15 or younger are valid for five years.
 Applicants age 16 and 17 are regarded as adult applicants.